My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 Predrywall_meeting_1007_075

 What difference does it make to the Ryland new home customer if Ryland Homes reduces the price he's agreed to pay before he closes escrow (as depicted in unfinished house photo above) or just after?
 None!
 (2/7/08 Update: It may make a big legal difference to any new home builder though, as a title insurance officer in Tx. recently informed me.
-Since the home's loan, if there is one, can be based on the original selling price, a refund/rebate could present problems for the home builder with all the "sub-prime" lending allegations going around .)
+Since the home's loan, especially if there is one from Ryland's own lending division, is based on the original selling price.
+Therefore, a post COE refund/rebate could present problems for the home builder with all the "sub-prime" lending allegations going around .
+Instead of Ryland being the "good guy" in wanting to do the "right thing" by its recent home buyers, they could be incorrectly perceived as the "bad guy" who interferred with the loan amount to "value/original selling price" relationship!)
 The customer still wants what Dana Rogers (VP of Sales and Marketing for the Las Vegas area) said is most important in this 1/19/08 article: " 'We asked hundreds of customers what was most important to them and they said they wanted assurances they were getting a great value and that they would be protected in the event of price or rate adjustments,..' ".

 I said something like this: "My wife and I are closing on a new style house in S.C. on 1/18/08.
 We are Ryland Home fans, because when I found out from a current Ryland home owner that had already moved in that Ryland (without the homeowners having to ask) gave back the difference between the new lower sales price and their (already paid) higher price, I knew that Ryland had INTEGRITY (Merriam Webster's Most Looked Up Word for 2005 = http://www.m-w.com/info/05words.htm).
 We are counting on that same kind of INTEGRITY, as we close escrow next month with Ryland at possibly a little higher price than market value......
 I am sending this to you (Gordon Milne), because I read what you said in this 12/20/07 article, "The Current State of the Real Estate New Construction Market": "There is definitely a lot of discounting going on in some cities, Milne says, adding that many builders are offering 5 percent to 20 percent in incentives and price cuts, depending on the community."
 It goes on to say, "It's hand-to-hand combat out in the field, Milne says.
 We look at the competition down the street, what they're doing, and we've got to match it."